tesla-cat/deep-RL-nanobot/readme.md

 The purpose of this experiment is for applications in drug / gene delivery in the human body using nano-robots.

 It was an exciting experience and Prof. Kree was absolutely an amazing teacher and a great physicist.
-He taught us about deep RL using concepts from advanced Physics that is not easily accessible by AI/ML people from other backgrounds.
+He taught us about deep RL using concepts from advanced Physics that are not easily accessible by AI/ML people from other backgrounds.